Kelj-menc/PizzaKelj/README.md

 ## Instaling Project (for development purposes)
 I'll write how I am doing this on my system - win10 64bit, and Visual Studio Code - free source-code editor.
 Please contribute if you find a better or simpler way to install/clone this or any similar project in your system/environment for development purposes.

-installation prerequisites:
-install on your sistem
+installation prerequisites(install on your sistem ):

     1.php (recommended 7+)

     2.composer - latest

     3.nodejs - latest

     4.git - latest

     5.xamp (with apache server and MySql)

 And add them to the path of your system (PHP/composer/npm/git/MySql), so you can use them globally.